goblinhero/NCore/README.md

 ## The frameworks
 To avoid too many dependencies, light, performant frameworks are chosen over heavy swiss-army style tools.

-NHibernate, because it does not interfere (too) much with the domain model.
+* NHibernate, because it does not interfere (too) much with the domain model.
-Nancy, because it better supports light-weight and flexible REST interfaces.
+* Nancy, because it better supports light-weight and flexible REST interfaces.
-FluentMigrator, because it supports production scenarios really well.
+* FluentMigrator, because it supports production scenarios really well.
-NUnit, basically it does the work
+* NUnit, basically it does the work.
-Rhino.Mocks, testing AAA style is nicely supported.
+* Rhino.Mocks, testing AAA style is nicely supported..

 ## The data stores
 MS SQL - primary data store (at some point, maybe we will make this optional or switchable)